Twinklebear/libIS/README.md

-one is required, which can then be updated with the simulation state by either specifying the meta-data and simulation data pointers once up front, or, if the simulation uses different buffers between timesteps, by re-specifying the changed fields each timestep to overwrite the previous meta-data and pointer.
+one is required, which can then be updated with the simulation state by either specifying the meta-data and simulation data pointers once up front, or, if the simulation uses different buffers between timesteps, by re-specifying the changed data each timestep to overwrite the previous meta-data and pointer.

 ```c